domo-domino-desu/toc-20260824-zh/README.md

 [https://hefferon.net/computation](https://hefferon.net/computation)

+## Bug reports

+As with any draft, or any large software project at all, expect errors.
+Bug reports are very welcome.
+Reach me via the contact link on the home page.

 ## Source

 This uses LaTeX and related programs.
 To compile the source files, see INSTALL.
 But really, just use the supplied PDF.

 ## History